hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 Query Template Service
 ~~~~~~~~~~~~~~~~~~~~~~

-The syntax for the query template service remains the same as
+The syntax for the query template microservice remains the same as
 ``Data Service`` except for setting the name of the query template being
 used.